kasna-cloud/blueprints-catalog/README.md

-# Blueprints
+# Overview

-This repository contains sample blueprints for Google Cloud.
+This repository contains the building blocks that can be used to create a landing zone only after Config Sync has been created.
+See [blueprints-landing-zone](https://gitlab.mantelgroup.com.au/kasna/kix/blueprints-landing-zone).